5 Best Coco Coir Brands for Mushroom Growers – Gro Indoor

 Not all coco coir is the same, and picking the right kind can be the difference between a thriving mushroom culture and a disappointing one.
 High-quality coir provides the perfect foundation for healthy growth, but a low-quality product can introduce problems before you even start.
 When you're shopping, it helps to know what to look for.
 Paying attention to a few key details like purity, texture, and moisture handling will ensure you're giving your mushrooms the best possible environment to flourish.

-Purity and Cleanliness
+Check for Purity and Cleanliness

 Your mushroom substrate needs to be a clean slate, free from any unwanted guests.
 The biggest thing to watch out for is coir that contains trichoderma, a common green mold that competes with mushroom mycelium.
 To avoid contamination, always source your coir from a reputable supplier.
 Look for products that are washed and buffered to remove excess salts and contaminants.
 A clean, pure growing medium is your first line of defense, setting you up for a successful and healthy harvest from the very beginning.
 It saves you the headache of dealing with contamination down the line.